1. Recognise Nightclubs as Cultural Institutions

 Nightclub owners are embracing the experiential culture.
 By diversifying a nightlife business’s offering, it opens up the venue to new audiences.
 Reinvention can lead to extended opening hours and additional revenue streams.
 Whether it’s by capitalising on the competitive socialising market, or creating a ‘through the day’ experience, nightlife is being reinvented brick-by-brick.

-While large-scale iconic profit from stopping in time and delivering experience.
-Share your experiences of what works – Competitive Socialising, Silent Discos, Daytime Clubbing Events, Gaming, Inventive Menus, Trend Hopping.
+Can large-scale iconic clubs profit by stopping in time and delivering the same experience?
+Share your opinion on what works – Competitive Socialising, Silent Discos, Daytime Clubbing Events, Gaming, Inventive Menus, Trend Hopping.
+Will we see the face of British nightlife change completely?

 Of course, reinvention can only do so much.
 With an average of three clubs closing each week, we need to share what works in order to preserve the UK club scene.
 The Nightlife Revolution is an opportunity for you to have your say on what needs to change within the industry.